smoke275/ObjectDetection/README.md

 ### Augmentation

-Explored the Object Detection API and applied many different augmentations
+Explored the Object Detection API and applied many different augmentations.
+This is applied to allow the neural network to investigate more samples of data.
+Because augmentation changes the pixel dimension and values, the neural net is essentially looking at new pictures which allows it to learn more about cyclists and pedestrians.

 Used various augmentation strategies:
 1. random_horizontal_flip